thisismetis/Metis_Fundamentals/README.md

 ### Section 1.
 Getting Set Up For Any Metis Online Course (all Metis students, ~45 minutes - 1 hour)

-If you're taking any Metis online course that **requires Python** (any course except for the short immersive *Business Fundamentals for Data Science* course), complete our instructions for [**installing Anaconda and the Metis Anaconda environment**](./anaconda_and_metis_env).
+If you're taking any Metis online course that **requires Python** (any course except for the short immersive *Business Fundamentals for Data Science*), complete our instructions for [**installing Anaconda and the Metis Anaconda environment**](./anaconda_and_metis_env).

 Then, all students must work through our [**Git and GitHub setup instructions**](./git_and_github) to clone